Sexually Transmitted Infections (STIs)

 While most of the time herpes has no symptoms, when there is a breakout, it will cause painful blisters around the anus or genitals.
 There is no cure for herpes, but there are treatments that can help manage breakouts.
 Without medication and proper treatment, herpes can easily spread to other sexual partners.

 Human Immunodeficiency Virus (HIV) is the virus that causes the disease AIDS (Acquired Immune Deficiency Syndrome).
 HIV/AIDS is transmitted by blood and bodily fluids.
 Most HIV infections do not have any symptoms and a person could remain symptomless for years.
 However, if HIV progresses, it leads to AIDS, which could cause severe health problems and may lead to death.
 There is no cure for HIV/AIDS, however, symptoms can be managed through a variety of treatments.

-First Choice Georgia can provide you with additional STD information and referrals for testing and treatment if you believe you are infected.
+First Choice Georgia can provide you with additional STI information as well as testing and treatment if you believe you may be infected.